MusicDataset/md_homepage/content/musics/s/SoireedeVienneOp.56(ConcertParaphraseontheoverturefromDieFledermaus)(1)-Johann Strauss _ Alfred Grünfeld.md

 ---
-title: Johann Strauss _ Alfred Grünfeld - Soiree de Vienne Op.
+title: Soiree de Vienne Op.
 56 (Concert Paraphrase on the overture from Die Fledermaus) (1)
 description: This is the description for Soiree de Vienne Op.
 56 (Concert Paraphrase on the overture from Die Fledermaus) by Johann Strauss _ Alfred Grünfeld
 composers: [Johann Strauss _ Alfred Grünfeld]
 periods: [Baroque]